AndreasFaust/react-strapi-img/README.md

 Every contribution is very much appreciated.
 In fact, your testing and feedback is the reason, I am going the extra mile of publishing my work open-source (and GitHub-Stars, of course!).
-So join me in making this software more reliable for everyone! **If `react-strapi-img` is helpful for you, don't hesitate to star it on [GitHub](https://github.com/AndreasFaust/react-strapi-img).**
+So join me in making this software more reliable for everyone.

+**If `react-strapi-img` is helpful for you, don't hesitate to star it on [GitHub](https://github.com/AndreasFaust/react-strapi-img).**